-Any faculty member in the theology area is qualified to offer doctor of philosophy seminars.
-They must, however, be recommended by the appropriate academic department and be approved by the Doctoral Programs Committee.
+Any faculty member in the theology area is qualified to offer Doctor of Philosophy seminars.
+They must, however, be recommended by the appropriate academic department and approved by the Doctoral Programs Committee.

 Eight graduate semester seminars are required in the Doctor of Philosophy program.
 Each seminar is taught according to the modified residency format.
-Note: Logos Bible software is highly recommended for PhD work.

-Four of the seminars are to be in a given field of discipline and shall constitute the major field.
+Four of the seminars are to be in a given field of discipline and constitute the major field.
 The other four seminars are to be in two fields other than that of the major and shall constitute the two minor fields.

 Students also have the option of taking five seminars in their major field, two seminars in one minor field, and an elective (may be in the minor field).
 A maximum of two seminars per semester may be carried at any one time.